 Q1) What is TIBCO BE and why it is used?

-TIBCO BE is a well known software system for processing complex business events to draw useful meanings from them to better predict the business changes and to take proper actions accordingly.
+Ans: TIBCO BE is a well-known software system for processing complex business events to draw useful meanings from them to better predict the business changes and to take proper actions accordingly.

 Q2) What is the role of channels and destinations in TIBCO BE?

-Channels are resources which are used to enable connectivity and communication between TIBCO BE and other sources like JMS sources, RV sources or HTTP sources.
+Ans: Channels are resources that are used to enable connectivity and communication between TIBCO BE and other sources like JMS sources, RV sources, or HTTP sources.

 Q3) How events are generated in TIBCO BE?

-Q4) What are rules and how TIBCO BE rules work?
+Q4) What are the rules and how TIBCO BE rules work?

 Q5) What is the difference between Rule Functions and Virtual Rule Functions?